Nearly every week I hear from folks who aspire to author books. My answer to most of them is, “Well, get at it!”

 2. Once you have a topic, don’t wait for an epiphany to start writing.
 Few if any writers gush riveting prose directly onto paper.
 Your first goal is to record the story as thoroughly as possible without regard to style, quality, or even necessarily grammar or spelling.
 What’s more, don’t worry about starting at the beginning, but rather write the parts that are clearest in your mind first; then go back and write the next easiest and clearest, and so on, until you have recorded the entire story.
 Once your story is all on paper you can have the pleasure of going back and polishing it into a work of art.
 But you’ll never be more than a wannabe without first spilling your thoughts onto paper, however rough or crude they may be.

-Think of your book as a jigsaw puzzle: pour the pieces on the table, associate components of similar color and texture, assemble the edges, and fill in the holes.
+Think of your book as a jigsaw puzzle: pour the pieces on the table, associate components of similar color and texture, assemble the edges, and when the outcome becomes clear, fill in the holes.

 No one ever regrets writing a book, providing the objective is realistic and your expectations are not limited exclusively to making money.
 In fact, even if you do make money it may not be in the way you expect.
 In my own case, it is not my best selling book that has ultimately earned me the most money; but rather one that led to numerous speaking engagements and magazine writing assignments.
 And a third book has given me the most pleasure.